-The term “memory effect” refers to batteries not being able to provide power to devices using their complete capacity.
+The term “memory effect” refers to batteries not being able to use their full capacity.
 Let’s say a fully charged device ran on battery power until it had 25% charge left.
 Then, instead of using the remaining 25%, the device was recharged.
 Eventually, the battery would begin to think 25% was actually 0%.
 Therefore, it would start only providing power to the device using 75% of its total capacity.

 That’s enough for the history lesson.
 Like I mentioned before, Chromebooks with their lithium ion batteries do not have this issue.
 However, it is possible to damage a Chromebook battery.

 Fully discharging a lithium ion battery is one of the worst things you can do for battery care.
 When your Chromebook is not able to run on its battery because it has run out of “juice”, the battery is still not completely discharged.
 It just can not provide enough power to run the Chromebook.